A1ex-N/dir_compare/readme.md

 # dir_compare.py

-Simple program to compare two directories `src & dst` and tell you if any file hashes differ from one another.
+ Simple python script to compare files in two directories (by hashing them, using hashlib.blake2b) and report mismatches

 For example if you have two dirs
 ```